pingcap/tidb/docs/design/2020-05-08-cluster-index.md

 #### Handle Primary Key Index differently
 For common handle tables, treat the primary index access path is table path instead of index path, builds TableScan plan instead of IndexLookUp plan.

+There may be some places implicit assume the TableScan plan use int handle, we need to carefully review the logic.

+The cost model may need to be adjusted for clustered index tables.

 #### IndexScan Schema

 If any of the primary key columns are used, or it is in an IndexLookUp executor, the index scan schema should be: